3d-partons/partons/doc/markdown/partons_with_hyper-v.md

 # Conversion of OVA into VHD

 Next, download the image of %PARTONS' virtual machine from [this page](@ref download_vm).
-The image of the virtual machine is in `.ova` format and has to be converted into suitable format in order to run it with Hyper-V.
+The image of the virtual machine is in `.ova` format and it has to be converted into suitable format in order to be included into Hyper-V.
 The `.ova` file is a tar-archive which can be decompressed into two files: `.vmdk` and `.ovf`.

+- The `.ovf` file stores information about the machine settings (vCPUs, Memory, NIC etc.).
+The `.ovf` file is a .xml-file.
+You can launch the file in any browser/xml-parser.
+In our case this file will not be needed.

-- The diskimage(`.vmdk`) has to be converted into a native Hyper-V diskimage(`.vhd` or `.vhdx`).
+- The `.vmdk` file is a disk of a virtual machine and it has to be converted into a native Hyper-V diskimage(`.vhd` or `.vhdx`).
 The VirtualBox provides suitable tool.
-After installing VirtualBox open the commandline and go to the directory where the `.vmdk` file is and type:
+After installing VirtualBox (see [this tutorial](@ref vm) for instruction), open the commandline and go to the directory where the `.vmdk` file is and type:

 ~~~~~~~~~~~~~{.sh}
 "c:\Program Files\Oracle\VirtualBox\VBoxManage.exe" clonemedium --format vhd infile.vmdk outfile.vhd